Notes on the Geography of New Zealand: Dunedin 1 (Commercial)

 See the Otago Daily Times, 8 Aug 2012.
 See also David Murray's excellent builtindunedin.com

 New Zealand's first skyscraper came along in 1910: it had precast concrete floor slabs and two elevators.
-Now called Consultancy House (medical professionals, not business whiz-kids), it was built for the New Zealand Express Company, which was established in 1867 and is still going strong, under the same name, as a trucking company.
+Now called Consultancy House (doctors, not business whiz-kids), it was built for the New Zealand Express Company, which was established in 1867 and is still going strong, under the same name, as a trucking company.
 Even so, the building is often called the MFL or Mutual Fund Limited Building.

 An office building from 1929.
 Darth Vader lives next door.